-Excess water from the soil, even for short periods, is harmful to peach, causing root suffocation.
-The high humidity in the air favors the installation of diseases, and the winter fog amplifies the negative effects of the frost.
+Excess water from the soil, even for short periods, is harmful to peaches, causing root suffocation.
+The high humidity in the air favors the installation of diseases, and the winter fog amplifies the negative effects of frost.

 Peaches need 35 to 40 gallons of water daily.
 They need 3 to 4 years from planting to be harvested.

 January is also a good time to plant pear trees or tend to pear trees that are already growing in your yard or garden.

 Keep in mind that, in winter, the pears should be grown in the sun.
 Pears need about 6 hours of sunlight a day.
 For quality production, pears need at least one inch of water per week.
 Usually, pears love a cold and humid climate.

 Those in agriculture say that pears need about 400 to 800 hours of cold, which means temperatures below 45 degrees Fahrenheit, to grow harmoniously and to bear good fruit.